-CalWORKs Overpayment - W&IC section 11004
+CalWORKs Overpayment - W&IC Section 11004

-SB 726 (Chapter 930, Statutes of 2018) increases the CalWORKs overpayment establishment and collection threshold from \$35 to \$250, effective July 1, 2019.
-This bill requires a county to expunge an overpayment if the county determines that the overpayment has been caused by a major systemic error or negligence.
-Additionally, except in cases involving an investigation into suspected fraud, if the individual responsible for the overpayment has not received aid for 36 consecutive months or longer, the county shall deem an overpayment uncollectible and expunge the overpayment.
+Effective July 1, 2019, Senate Bill 726 (Chapter 930, Statutes of 2018) increases the CalWORKs overpayment threshold from \$35 to \$250.
+Except in cases involving an investigation into suspected fraud, if the individual responsible for the overpayment has not received aid for 36 consecutive months or longer, the county shall deem an overpayment uncollectible and discharge the overpayment.
+Additionally, this statute change requires a county to expunge an overpayment if the county determines that the overpayment has been caused by a major systemic error or negligence.
+This statute change also prohibits the commencement of the action if the case record or any consumer credit report used in the case has not been made available or has been destroyed.